 Outline of the event

-The Policy Research Exchange Conference has been held since 2005 as a place for research and exchange among students and graduate students who identify problems and issues faced by cities and conduct research to solve them, and as a place to disseminate them to society.
-The purpose is not only to present the results of daily research, but also to deepen research by interacting with each other and disseminating them to society.
+The Conference on Policy Research has been held since 2005 as a place for research and exchange between students and graduate students who are conducting research to identify and solve problems and issues faced by cities, as well as a place to disseminate their findings to society.
+The purpose of this program is not only to present the results of daily research, but also to deepen research by interacting with each other and disseminating it to society.

 The 9th Policy Research Exchange Conference from Kyoto